Video: Great medium, wrong application.

 Well, video is such a rich visual medium, and can deliver a lot of information.
 Doesn’t this mean that it would be great to use in a digital user guide?

 You might think that, but it’s actually not the case.
-In general, video is great.
+In general, instructional videos are great.
 It’s an effective medium for visually explaining concepts in depth.
 But at SwipeGuide, we’re much more focused on procedural knowledge; how-to and step-by-step information for users.
 To that end, video has limitations.

 The main problem with video is that it dictates the pace of learning for the user.
 Imagine that you have to explain a twelve-step procedure.
 In a video, once a viewer is at step five, they will probably not remember step one.
 With procedural knowledge, the user can decide the pace of their own learning and move through steps in a way that allows them to learn best.
 In a properly designed SwipeGuide, users can easily swipe through steps at their own pace while performing the task in parallel.